jzipfler/carbon/rfcs/text/responsiveGrid.md

 # Summary

 A responsive grid system is a layout component that provides guidance on how components should be positioned within a user interface, adapting to screen size and orientation.
-We, the Carbon team would like to implement the grid system designed by Sage UI designers.
+We, the Carbon team, would like to implement the grid system designed by Sage UI designers.

 # Basic example